CHIME-o-Grav: Wideband Timing of Four Millisecond Pulsars from the NANOGrav 15-yr dataset: Conclusions

 We report improved pulsar and companion mass constraints for PSR~\jten\ and PSR~\jtwentyone\ using a combination of improved PK parameter measurements and VLBI results.
 Measurements of post-Keplerian parameters $\dot{P}_{B}$ and $\dot{x}$ improved with the inclusion of a longer timing baseline, but don't appear significantly impacted by the higher cadence of observing.
 The use of CHIME data to produce more precise $\dot{P}_{B}$ measurements combined with improved pulsar distances can also benefit studies of local galactic potential gradients through improved pulsar binary line of sight acceleration estimates \citep{Moran_2023,Moran_2024}.

-The inclusion of CHIME data in PTA datasets presents a unique laboratory for studying the effect of the solar wind on pulsar timing.
-The more precise DM measurements we get from the low-frequency, high cadence CHIME data are extremely useful for illustrating short time scale ISM fluctuations, particularly DM variabilty from the solar wind.
-This was particularly illustrated in the DM data for PSR~\jtwentyone.
-In future analyses CHIME data could be used to improve global solar wind models.
+As PTAs become more sensitive, with both longer timing datasets and increased observing bandwidths, the potential for future detection of continuous waves from individual supermassive black hole binaries will grow.
+The inclusion of CHIME data in PTA datasets is particularly important for studying interstellar propagation effects which can significantly impact PTA sensitivity.
+In future NANOGrav datasets, CHIME data will help mitigate the loss of low-frequency observing due to the collapse of the Arecibo Telescope.
+CHIME WB DM data also presents a unique laboratory for studying the effect of the solar wind on pulsar timing.
+The more precise WB DM measurements we get from the low-frequency, high cadence CHIME data are extremely useful for illustrating short time scale ISM fluctuations, particularly DM variability from the solar wind.
+This was particularly well-demonstrated in the DM data for PSR~\jtwentyone.
+In future analyses CHIME data could be used to build more precise global solar wind models.

 This work has been carried out as part of the NANOGrav collaboration, which receives support from the National Science Foundation (NSF) Physics Frontiers Center award numbers 1430284 and 2020265.
 G.Y.A was supported in part by NASA under Award Nos.
 RFP22.1-0 and RFP23\_1-0 through the Wisconsin Space Grant Consortium Graduate and Professional Research Fellowship.
 P.R.B.\ is supported by the Science and Technology Facilities Council, grant number ST/W000946/1.
 H.T.C.\ acknowledges funding from the U.S. Naval Research Laboratory.
 Pulsar research at UBC is supported by an NSERC Discovery Grant and by CIFAR.
 K.C.\ is supported by a UBC Four Year Fellowship (6456).
 F.A.D is supported by an NRAO Jansky fellowship.
 M.E.D.\ acknowledges support from the Naval Research Laboratory by NASA under contract S-15633Y.
 T.D.\ and M.T.L.\ received support by an NSF Astronomy and Astrophysics Grant (AAG) award number 2009468 during this work.
 E.C.F.\ is supported by NASA under award number 80GSFC24M0006.
 D.C.G.\ is supported by NSF Astronomy and Astrophysics Grant (AAG) award \#2406919.
 D.R.L.\ and M.A.M.\ are supported by NSF \#1458952.
 M.A.M.\ is supported by NSF \#2009425.
 The Dunlap Institute is funded by an endowment established by the David Dunlap family and the University of Toronto.
 T.T.P.\ acknowledges support from the Extragalactic Astrophysics Research Group at E\"{o}tv\"{o}s Lor\'{a}nd University, funded by the E\"{o}tv\"{o}s Lor\'{a}nd Research Network (ELKH), which was used during the development of this research.
 H.A.R.\ is supported by NSF Partnerships for Research and Education in Physics (PREP) award No.\ 2216793.
 S.M.R.\ and I.H.S.\ are CIFAR Fellows.
 Portions of this work performed at NRL were supported by ONR 6.1 basic research funding.